aoaolion/webserv/README.md

 The Webserv Project
 =======================

 WebServ is an simple http file server.
-It support both upload & download & manage operation.
+Effectively file upload, download and management can be done.
-The Project has no third-party dependence.
-It would works on any platfrom if golang is support.
+The project builds without any third-party dependence.
+It runs well across the platfrom only if golang supports.
-Support image and video transfer on iPhone, iPad, Android device.
+Easily transfer and share images and videos among pc, server, iPhone, iPad and Android devices.
-The server implement basic auth base on base64, which could fulfill most environment.
+Considering safty, the server uses basic auth on base64, suitable for most conditions.

 ## Usage
 ![idx shot](doc/shot.gif "The Webserv Project")